BornToDoStuff/BornToDoStuff.github.io/_posts/wondrous/K-O/2016-10-17-matadors-mantle.md

 item_damage:
 tags:
   - Movement
+  - Attack of Opportunity
+  - Disengage
+  - Bonus Action
+  - Mediocre
 item_idea:
 item_co_creator:
 item_updated:
 last_modified_at:
 ---

 The Matador's Mantle is a gaudy short red cape with gilded edges and intricate stitching.
-As a bonus action while wearing this cape, you can spend 15 feet of movement to move 5 feet.
-This movement doesn't provoke opportunity attacks.
+As a bonus action while wearing this cape, you can spend 15 feet of movement to move 5 feet without provoking opportunity attacks.